jsulpis/usegl/docs/newdocs/index.md

 features:
   - title: Lightweight
     icon: ⚡️
-    details: ~5kB minzipped.
-As low as 3kB for the simplest setup.
+    details: ~5kB minzipped for the full library.
+Down to ~3kB for the simplest setup.
   - title: Reactive
     icon: ↺
     details: Automatically re-renders when uniforms are updated, or the canvas is resized